-After finding fertile ground with its first data centre fund targeting investments in Asia Pacific and Europe, Singaporean conglomerate Keppel Corp has launched a second effort which has just achieved a first closing in excess of $500 million.
+After finding fertile ground with its first data centre fund targeting investments in Asia Pacific and Europe, Singaporean conglomerate Keppel Corp has launched a second effort that just achieved a first closing in excess of $500 million.

 Following up on the 2016-vintage Alpha Data Centre Fund, Keppel Data Centre Fund II has a target size of $1 billion, according to an announcement today by Keppel Capital, which will manage the closed-end vehicle under its Alpha Investment Partners private fund management division.